-Once you've booked your Polokwane accommodation explore our pages for info on attractions and what to do in Polokwane.
+Once you've booked your accommodation in Polokwane, explore our pages for info on attractions and what to do in Polokwane.

 Polokwane, the capital of the Limpopo Province and formerly known as Pietersburg, is the cultural hub of the region half way between Pretoria and the Zimbabwean border - a city graced with wide streets, green spaces and a vivid mix of jacaranda and coral trees that are a sight to behold in spring.